 Here are some common types of film gates:

 35mm – The most commonly used type of film gate for a camera that shoots 35mm slides and negatives.

 Most modern point-and-shoot digital cameras use 35mm film gates as well.

 Medium Format 120/220 – 120 and 220 are not technically different sizes, but both are medium format sizes used for larger negatives than 35mm photography.
 120/220 refers to the width-to-length ratio.

 Camera Mechanism Basics

 The aperture controls how much light will reach the sensor (or film).
-It’s represented by f/stops.
+F/stops represent it.

 Why We Use A Film Gate in Film Production

-On 35mm you need an image 4×5 so you crop top and bottom while on 65mm you crop sideways.
+On 35mm, you need an image 4×5 so your crop top and bottom, while on 65mm, you crop sideways.